SirPepe/ornament/Readme.md

 Attributes have two faces: the *content attribute* and the *IDL attribute*.
 Content attributes are always strings and are defined either via HTML or via JavaScript methods like `setAttribute()`.
-IDL attributes or JavaScript properties can be accessed via properties such as `someElement.foo` and may be of any type.
-Both faces of attributes need to be implemented for it to be truly compatible with any software out there - a JS frontend framework works primarily with IDL attributes, while HTML authors or server-side renderers will work with content attributes.
+IDL attributes (aka JavaScript properties) can be accessed via properties such as `someElement.foo` and may be of any type.
+Both faces of attributes need to be implemented for it to be truly compatible with any software out there - a JS frontend framework may work primarily with IDL attributes, while HTML authors or server-side rendering software will work with content attributes.
 Content and IDL attributes need to be synchronized, which can entail any of the following tasks:

 - Updating the content attribute when the IDL attribute gets changed (eg. update the HTML attribute `id` when running `element.id = "foo"` in JS)
-- Updating the IDL attribute when the content attribute gets changed (`element.id` should return `"bar"` after `element.setAttribute("id", "bar")`)
+- Updating the IDL attribute when the content attribute gets changed (eg. `element.id` should return `"bar"` after `element.setAttribute("id", "bar")`)
-- Converting types while updating content and/or IDL attributes (a value may be a `number` as an IDL attribute, but content attributes are by definition always strings)
+- Converting types while updating content and/or IDL attributes (an attribute may be a `number` as an IDL attribute, but content attributes are by definition always strings)
 - Rejecting invalid types on the IDL setter (as opposed to converting types from content to IDL attributes which, like all of HTML, never throws an error)
 - Connecting IDL and content attributes with different names (like how the content attribute `class` maps to the IDL attribute `className`)
 - Fine-tuning the synchronization behavior depending on circumstances (see the interaction between the `value` content and IDL attributes on `<input>`)